bcgov-datasci-labs/take-a-bath/README.md

        + classify satellite imagery and extract lake polygon
 2. Upload user lake polygon

+### Data
+Data used for **Phase 1 - Test Case** is sonar sounding bathymetry data collected in transects for Moberly Lake, supplied by BC Government staff.
+User data should be added to the `data` folder.

 ### Usage

-Data used for **Phase 1 - Test Case** is point sonar bathymetry data collected in transects supplied by BC Government staff.
-User data should be added to the `data` folder.

 Describe how to run.
 Eg:

 There are four core scripts that are required for the analysis, they need to be run in order: